 The Bulgari Resort Bali

 High above Ubud’s Valley of the Kings, this area was once home to Balinese aristocracy.
 Its heritage is reflected in the luxury nature of this family-run resort.
-Guests can arrive by chopper and enjoy Belgian inspired cuisine, old-world elegance, an upscale spa and access to lots of exciting local excursions.
-The hilltop infinity pool has a back to nature feel with palm-thatched roofs, a swim-up bar, poolside garden and even its own waterfall.
-And you get your own in-suite private infinity-pool and outdoor lounge, as well as the delights of nightly turndown gifts and kimono robes.
+Guests can arrive by chopper and enjoy Belgian-inspired cuisine, old-world elegance, an upscale spa and access to lots of exciting local excursions.
+The hilltop infinity pool has a back-to-nature feel with palm-thatched roofs, a swim-up bar, a poolside garden and even its own waterfall.
+And you get your own in-suite private infinity pool and outdoor lounge, as well as the delights of nightly turndown gifts and kimono robes.

 The Oberoi, Bali

 This was the first resort to arrive in the seaside town of Seminyak and while it’s close to the heart of the town’s action (a five-minute walk), it’s far enough away to provide complete serenity.
 The charming 15-acre grounds are littered with bright flowers, carved statues, temples, lily ponds, fountains and trees.
 There’s a real sense of romance and local authenticity here – you can enjoy afternoon tea accompanied by a live Balinese dance show in the hotel’s own amphitheatre.
 It has a spa, 74 traditional style villas with original teak features and two restaurants with amazing meat and seafood.